-Section 80A of the Education Act 2002 and section 403 of the Education Act 1996 require schools to place emphasis upon relationships, supporting students' understanding and skills in developing positive and healthy relationships through a programme of RSE.
-The RSE, PSHEE and SMSC programmes and policies are written with reference to each other and delivery is coordinated through a Personal Development team led by the Assistant Head for Learning Climate and Culture.
+Section 80A of the Education Act 2002 and section 403 of the Education Act 1996 require schools to place emphasis upon relationships, supporting students understanding and skills in developing positive and healthy relationships through a programme of RSE.
+The RSE, PSHEE and SMSC programmes and policies are written with reference to each other, and delivery is coordinated through a Personal Development team led by the Vice Principal, Culture and Ethos.